MicrosoftDocs/WindowsCommunityToolkitDocs/docs/extensions/DispatcherQueueExtensions.md

 ## Migrating from [`DispatcherHelper`](..\helpers\DispatcherHelper.md)

-The [`CoreDispatcher`](https://docs.microsoft.com/uwp/api/windows.ui.core.coredispatcher) is being deprecated (and it will no longer work on WinUI 3) and should no longer be used, as it had a number of limitations.
+The [`CoreDispatcher`](/uwp/api/windows.ui.core.coredispatcher) is being deprecated (and it will no longer work with XAML Islands or WinUI 3) and should no longer be used, as it had a number of limitations.
 Specifically, it relied on the assumption that each window had its own UI thread tied to it, which is not always the case.
 The new `DispatcherQueue` instead can be used going forwards, and it requires some changes in code that was previously relying on `CoreDispatcher` and `DispatcherHelper`.
 Specifically, a background thread can no longer retrieve the `CoreDispatcher` by just accessing the dispatcher associated to the "main window" for the application, because this concept does not apply anymore.
 Instead, a `DispatcherQueue` instance needs to be retrieved on the UI thread and cached for later use in a background thread.

 If you were using `DispatcherHelper` on the UI thread, apply the following change (here we're using `Task.Run` to simulate some work being done in a background thread and accessing some UI component, and we're assuming for this example that there is a `TextBlock` control in our page called "MyTextBlock"):